ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2021.09.22.md

 * Now that we have a floating squish license, should run training for developers so that everyone is able to write tests

 ### Information about accessing blockhouses
-* Hard to remember safety walk-throughs for all instruments, best to find the scientist to do it for you
+* Hard to remember safety walkthroughs for all instruments, best to find the scientist to do it for you
 * Should be a copy of local rules on/near the door if needed